Loupers/OS-tools/README.md

 ### zshrc

 Same as bashrc, but for your `~/.zshrc` file (if you are using zsh).
 Command to call this time is `$ gpull`

+### book.sh

+Script that downloads all parts of the book and unites them into one .pdf file.
+It takes a while, just let it run for a bit, so all the data can be downloaded.